Havre Air Force Station: Backup Interceptor Control

 Over the years, the equipment at the station was upgraded or modified to improve the efficiency and accuracy of the information gathered by the radars.
 The 778th Radar Sq was inactivated and replaced by the 778th Air Defense Group in March 1970.
 The upgrade to group status was done because of Havre AFS' status as a Backup Interceptor Control (BUIC) site.
 BUIC sites were alternate control sites in the event that SAGE Direction Centers became disabled and unable to control interceptor aircraft.
-The group was inactivated and replaced by the 778th Radar Squadron. as defenses against manned bombers were reduced.
+The group was inactivated and replaced by the 778th Radar Squadron as defenses against crewed bombers were reduced.
 Havre AFS was assigned to Malmstrom Air Force Base on 17 June 1974.

-Prior to the December 1979 breakup of Aerospace Defense Command, during the Department of Defense announced the proposed closure of "40 obsolete air defense radar stations", 95 military and 25 civilian positions were lost and Havre AFS closed on 1 July 1979.
+Prior to the December 1979 breakup of Aerospace Defense Command, the Department of Defense announced the proposed closure of "40 obsolete air defense radar stations", 95 military and 25 civilian positions were lost and Havre AFS closed on 1 July 1979.
 The 778th Radar Squadron did not inactivate until September.